 Should be based on the animal's history i.e. access to raw offal.
 Detection of eggs and proglottids on standard faecal flotation is unreliable as eggs are rarely shed in faeces.
 When present, eggs are morphologically indistinguishable from eggs of Taenia spp.
 (Fig 1).
 Anthelmintic purgation and examination of adult worms is not recommended due to the zoonotic risk associated with accidental ingestion of E. granulosus eggs.
 Adult worms are minute, measuring 3-9 mm, with a maximum of 3 segments (Fig 2).

-Figure 1 Taeniid (E. granulosus) egg on faecal floatation.
-(Image credit: Dr R. Traub.)
+Figure 1 Taeniid egg on faecal floatation.
+(Image credit: Dr. R. Traub)

-Figure 2 Minute (2-3 mm) E. granulosus adult worm stained with carmine.
-(Image credit: CDC, https://www.cdc.gov/dpdx/echinococcosis/index.html)
+Figure 2 Echinococcus granulosus adult worm stained with carmine.
+(Image credit: Dr. A. D. Milhalca)